 I want to emphasize that last part.
 If Firdous and House are right, CIVILIAN deaths in Kashmir since 1989 have been several orders of magnitude more than ALL Palestinian deaths (including combatants) at the hands of Israeli Defense Force over the same period.
 Yet, there’s no BDS movement for India.

 In fact, the parallels between Israel’s experience in the occupied territories and India’s occupation of Kashmir is telling.
 Like Israel, India (and Pakistan) was formed by dividing an existing territory previously governed by the British.
-Much like Israel’s birth, the creation of India lead to sectarian violence, death and ultimately large, and largely involuntary, sectarian migration (with large migrations of Muslims to Pakistan and Hindus to India mirroring the similar migrations of Palestinians to the occupied territories and neighbouring countries and of Jews from their traditional homelands in the Islamic world to Israel).
+Much like Israel’s birth, the creation of India lead to sectarian violence, death and ultimately large, and largely involuntary, sectarian migration (with large migrations of Muslims to Pakistan and Hindus to India mirroring the similar migrations of Palestinians to (what are now) the West Bank and Gaza Strip and neighbouring countries and of Jews from their traditional homelands in the Islamic world to Israel).
 As with Israel and its Arab neighbours, India and Pakistan would fight wars over the disputed territory in the 1950s, 60s and 70’s.
 As with the occupied territories, Kashmir’s population is largely (though by no means exclusively) Muslim.
 As with the Israeli-Palestinian dispute, the Kashmiri dispute has been the subject of UN resolutions (albeit, far fewer) that are largely ignored by both sides.
 And as with the Palestinians, Kashmiri separatists (backed by the Pakistani government) have resorted to terrorism to achieve their goals.

 All of which raises the question, given the similarities between the Israeli-Palestinian dispute and the India-Kashmiri dispute, why does the BDS movement focus obsessively on Israel, without so much as a peep about India?
 Usually, if challenged about their focus on Israel, relative to, say human rights abusers (often grossly more serious human rights abusers) in the rest of the Middle-East, Africa or China, BDS proponents will respond that, since it is a democracy, Israel should be held to a higher standard than those other countries.
 Ok, but setting aside the irrationality of that argument (is a human rights violation really less of a violation because your government is a brutal dictatorship?), it falls apart completely when dealing with India which, after all, is the world’s largest democracy.
 If the claim is that the BDS movement holds democracies to a higher standard than dictatorships, why is Israel held to a higher standard than India?